MHP announces 30 to Watch: Young Journalist Awards 2018

 Follow the simple instructions and return the form by email to firstname.lastname@example.org.
 The closing date for entries is April 30th 2018.

 Our judges will use the long list of nominations to identify the 30 young people who we think stand out from their peers.
 From that list of 30 winners we will choose eight gold winners in the categories listed above.
-The awards night – hosted by a leading industry figure – will take place in London on May 23.
+The awards night – which will be hosted by Jay Rayner – will take place in London on May 23.

 Head of the MHP Media Unit, Ian Kirby said: “I’m really pleased that 30 To Watch is proving to be such a success.
 Every year it attracts more entries and the judges’ job keeps getting harder.